By John South

 Tags: Ace in the Hole, Audio Dallas Studios, Bad Beat Blues, Big Slick, Brand New Friends, Circle Wire Records, Cline Acres Pub, Darned Ole Casinos, David Cline, Friday Night Poker Game, I’m All In, Lady Luck, Texas Hold'em, Texas Hold’em Championship Bracelet, Texas Music Journal, That Almighty River, Yorktown Digital

 The Snakecharmers formed in 2002 as a family affair.
 Marie Angell, Will Blumentritt and their son Eric Blumentritt brought together diverse musical backgrounds to form an incredible blues sound.
 The missing element for the band was a lead guitarist that could feel the music and integrate into “the family”.
-They found that in the person of Larry Meeker, a saxophonist by… Continue reading
+They found that in the person of Larry Meeker, a saxophonist by early training who turned to the guitar in a…

 Posted by: John South